What is the Best Stump Grinder? (2023)

 1. DOSKO 200 Series Stump Grinder

 It’s expensive, but the DOSKO 200 stump grinder is a miniature but powerful model that can handle tree stump removal as well as the full-sized options.
-It’s one of the fastest and most portable models out there and is the one our experts recommend for offsite removing.
+This is one of the fastest and most portable models available.
+I personally recommend it for offsite removals.

 2. DK2 Stump Grinder